patel2921/COIT20245-Assignment-2/WEEK 10 .md

+**Here you can show the Task 10 function only because of the sighting.py file has many contant so there is only code of function that is used for task 10.
+In the sighting.py whole code in it.**

 elif choice == 'f':

              city = input("Enter the city name: ").strip() taxon_id = input("Enter the taxon_id name: ").strip()

              radius = 10000
             # radius = int(input("Enter search radius in meters: ").strip())